 9. Foods High in Calcium

-A study done at the University of Tennessee found that people who consumed 1,200 to 1,300 milligrams of calcium a day lost almost double the amount of weight as those who were not getting enough calcium in their diet.
+People who consume 1,200 to 1,300 milligrams of calcium a day loose almost double the amount of weight as those who were not getting enough calcium in their diet.
 To help boost your metabolism, eat plenty of foods high in calcium.
 If you are unable to get enough of these foods, then you should consider taking a calcium supplement.
 There are many types of calcium and I recommend calcium orotate for maximum efficacy.

 10. Foods High in Omega-3s

 Eating foods that are high in omega-3 fatty acids is a great way to boost your metabolism.
 These acids reduce the production of a hormone called leptin, a natural chemical that lowers your metabolism.
 Studies done at the University of Wisconsin found that low leptin levels correlated with faster metabolic rates.

 Following a diet high in omega-3s decreases leptin levels!
 I don't recommend relying on fish for your omega-3 fatty acids.
 Other foods, including nuts, seeds, hemp oil, and flax seed oil are naturally high in essential fatty acids.